Piracy off the coast of Somalia: 2015

 In 2015, a report by the Spanish Office of the Chief of Staff of the Navy stated that the EU Operation Atalanta had been a "success" and that the "periodic reports prepared by intelligence units and sent to the Navy Staff reflect the "practical eradication of suspicious activity" in these waters."
 After a small rebound in 2017, the European Union has periodically extended Operation Atalanta, and the official position has been that "piracy in Somalia is contained, but not eradicated".

 2017

 The tanker Aris 13, which had been carrying fuel from Djibouti to Mogadishu, was hijacked off the coast of Somalia on 13 March 2017.
 This was the first reported hijacking of a large commercial vessel in five years.
 Two skiffs approached the tanker and boarded the vessel off the northern coast of Somalia.
 Eight Sri Lankan crew members were aboard at the time.
 After being captured, Aris 13 was taken to Alula and anchored there before its release without ransom was confirmed by security officials on 16 March 2017.

+In 2017, it was revealed that the Islamic State – Somalia Province works closely with Somali pirates, namely Mohamed Garfanje's Hobyo-Haradhere Piracy Network and another unidentified group that is based in Qandala.
+These pirates do, however, also supply ISS' rival in Puntland, al-Shabaab, with weapons and other materials.